yashkite/UMoney/README.md

 If you cleared all the prerequisites then you can start contributing to this project by following these steps.

 1. Fork the repository
-   - The first thing that you have to do is Fork the repository.
-By doing this you will create a copy of the UMoney repository to your local account of GitHub.
-When you are contributing to this project, Your changes will not affect the original repository. when you are done with your changes you can create a pull request.
-All requests will notify the original repository that new changes are incoming.  if the developers approve the code then it will be merged into a main repository.
+   - In order to contribute to the UMoney project, you first need to fork the repository.
+This will create a copy of the UMoney repository in your local GitHub account.
+Any changes you make will not affect the original repository.
+Once you are finished making your changes, you can create a pull request.
+This will notify the original repository that there are new changes incoming.
+If the developers approve the code, it will be merged into the UMoney repository.

 1. Make yourself a developer on Github
    - Click on [Generate token](https://github.com/settings/tokens "Generate token")